ropensci/roweb3/content/blog/2026-05-28-news-may-2026/index.md

 Dear rOpenSci friends, it's time for our monthly news roundup! <!-- blabla --> You can read this post [on our blog](/blog/2026/05/28/news-may-2026).
 Now let's dive into the activity at and around rOpenSci!

 ## rOpenSci HQ

+### 15 Years of rOpenSci, and We're Just Getting Started 🎉

+This year we celebrate 15 years of rOpenSci!
+First up: co-working session and casual virtual community celebration.
+Read more in our [blog post](/blog/2026/05/13/anniversary2026/).

+### Champions Program Update

+TODO YANI

+### May, Maintainer Month

+TODO YANI

+### Software-Review Update

+TODO MARK

 ### Social media cards for R-universe